INTO-CPS-Association/DTaaS/docs/user/website/index.md

 After successful authorization, you will be redirected to the **Library** page of the DTaaS website.

+There are two icons on the top-right of the webpage.
+The hyperlink on **question mark icon** redirects to help page while the hyperlink on **github icon** redirects to github code repository.

 ## Overview of menu items

 The menu is hidden by default.
 Only the icons of menu items are visible.